 That leads me on nicely too, creating the post content e.g. images and videos, create posts that will intrigue your ideal consumer.
 It may seem obvious to you but truth is many don't get this one right!
 It's one thing thinking it and a whole different story putting it into action and your target audience loving it.

 You're probably thinking, Sarah but where to start?
 I always advise my clients to do their research e.g. pick one of your competitors or bloggers doing well on Instagram and see what kinds of posts do well or don't.
 It's worth experimenting, testing and creating three different types of posts, one with maybe a customer wearing your clothing and doesn't mind you posting the image or a snapshot video of your new collection being prepared to sell.
 As what works for others may not work for you, it's not a one size fits all.

 4. BEYOND BEHIND THE SCENES

 The secret to Instagram is your potential consumers love exclusives, share insights to you and your life as a business woman.
-Go above and beyond to share behind the business or brand secrets that your target audience would love to see or watch.
+Go above and beyond to share behind the scenes business action or brand secrets that your target audience would love to see or watch.

-The foundations should be inspire, empower and help people rather than trying to sell to them e.g. likeable personalities do extremely well on Instagram.
+The foundations should be inspired, empower and help people rather than trying to sell to them e.g. likeable personalities do extremely well on Instagram.
 One of your main aims should be to practise building a friendly relationship!
 After all, we trust friends and not faceless businesses.
 Once they trust you and regular fans of your Instagram they will think of you when they need a product or service you offer and eventually they will buy from you.
-Trust me, it's marketing principles that have worked for many years and helped companies like Mercedes-Benz, Louis Vuitton, Apple, Coke Cola, McDonalds, Mulberry, H&M, BWM and Zara and many more succeed on being the powerful brands they are today.
+Trust me, it's marketing principles that have worked for many years and helped companies like Mercedes-Benz, Louis Vuitton, Apple, Coke Cola, McDonald's, Mulberry, H&M, BWM and Zara and much more succeed on being the powerful brands they are today.